 - doesn’t interact well with others – for example, is aggressive or shows no interest in interacting with other children or adults.

-- still wets or soils his pants during the day, but note that night-time wetting is typical up until the age of 6-7 years, especially for boys
+- still wets or soils their pants during the day, but note that night-time wetting is typical up until the age of 6-7 years, especially for boys

 - has difficulty falling asleep at night or staying asleep.

-You should see a child health professional if at any age your child experiences a noticeable and consistent loss of skills she once had.
+See a child health professional if at any age your child experiences a noticeable and consistent loss of skills.